Expand the section navigation mobile menu

 Almost all courses are 4-credits, the main exceptions being independent study or topics courses (which are usually 2 or 4 credits).
 The rubrics MTH, APM, STA, MOR, and MTE indicate the kind of course: MTH for pure mathematics as well as introductory courses, APM for applied mathematics, STA for statistics, MOR for operations research, and MTE for courses designed for elementary education majors.
 These categories are not rigid, however, and should not be taken literally.

 Note that effective the Fall 2017 semester, all undergraduate and graduate courses at Oakland University will be renumbered from 3 digits to 4 digits.
-See the list of renumbering of mathematics-related courses.
+See the list of list of renumbering of mathematics-related courses.

 MTH: Mathematics